w3c/specberus/README.md

 ## 5. REST API

-Similar to the [JS API](#4-js-api), Specberus exposes a REST API via HTTP too.
+Similar to the [JS API](#4-js-api), Spartacus exposes a REST API via HTTP too.

 The endpoint is `<host>/api/`.
 Use either `url` or `file` to pass along the document (neither `source` nor `document` are allowed).

-Note: If you want to use the public W3C instance of Specberus, you can replace `<host>` with `https://www.w3.org/pubrules`.
+Note: If you want to use the public W3C instance of Spartacus, you can replace `<host>` with `https://www.w3.org/pubrules`.

 There are three `GET` methods available.